Welcome and thanks for visiting...

 The winningest player in volleyball history has recently added another big success to his long list of achievements - winning the Olympic gold medal as a head coach of the USA women’s team.
 The victory allowed Kiraly to join China’s Lang Ping as the second person to win gold as a player in volleyball and then lead the country to gold as a coach.
 But his focus is not on his achievement - he is just beyond happy about the “badass” women from the team and who made a dream come true.

 Member of the Volleyball Hall of Fame (since 2001), Kiraly together with the Italian Lorenzo Bernardi was declared by FIVB as the Best Volleyball of the XXth century.
 Looking at what he has achieved throughout his life, can leave anyone speechless.

-Playing in the beginning of the 90s in Italy, Karch was known as “the computer” - for his great memory and attention to detail.
+Playing at the beginning of the 90s in Italy, Karch was known as “the computer” - for his great memory and attention to detail.
 Just go and ask people who knew him by that time (journalism stalker alert, I did that :)).
-All would tell you stories about Kiraly’s determination, focus and approach to the game.
+All would tell you stories about Kiraly’s determination, focus, and approach to the game.

 As this blog is my safe place to share my passion for the game, and as we are all human, here is the moment to tell you how nervous I was to talk to Karch.
 In between two European championships, I had to prepare myself for one of the most important Volleyball interviews that I could do.

 When a colleague asked me what questions would I ask Karch, if they would be more for a portrait interview, or will I delve just into the technical part of how team USA won the Olympics, I just froze.
 How do you make such a choice?
 You just wanna talk, listen and learn.
 About volleyball and about life.